Last Updated: 2/17/23 | February 17th, 2023

 There are also a few important things to see in the park as well.
 Here are a few sights in the park you should make time to visit:

 - National Museum of Western Art – Opened in 1959, this is one of the only art galleries in the country to focus on Western art.
 The collection is comprised of 5,000 pieces, dating from the Renaissance all the way to the 20th century.
 There are works by Van Gogh, Monet, Renoir, and Picasso as well as sculptures dating back to the 14th century.7-7 Uenokoen, +81 3-3828-5131 , nmwa.go.jp.
-Open Tuesday-Sunday 9:30am-5:30pm (8pm on Fridays).
-Admission is 500 JPY for adults, 250 for college students, and free for seniors and anyone under 18.
+Open Tuesday-Sunday 9:30am-5:30pm (8pm on Fridays and Saturdays).
+Admission is 500 JPY.

 This small museum used to be the official residence of the Prince and Princess Asaka.
 Built in 1933, the building itself was influenced by the art deco movement in Paris.
 The prince had studied in Paris and wanted to bring the art deco style to Japan, hence the building’s style and decorations.
 In 1983, the residence transitioned into a museum and is now home to a rotating series of modern art exhibitions.
 See their website for information on what exhibits are available.